Slawcio/playwright-webtesting/README.md

 ## Description
 This project implements a unique Page Factory architecture, enhancing the standard Page Object Model (POM) framework for large-scale web automation projects.
 The project focuses on reducing boilerplate code and improving scalability.
 Serving as a proof of concept, it currently has some vulnerabilities:
 - lack of IDE selector name advices
-- possibility to type two the the same locators' names
+- possibility to type two the same locators' names
 - necessity to use IDE search for renaming locators' names.
 Not a big deal, but leaves room for dev error

 ## Key Features